 What is the private life route under the Immigration Rules?

-The private life route is for those seeking permission to stay in the UK on the basis that they have developed a private life here.
-The provisions relating to applications on the private life route are now set out in Appendix Private Life to the UK’s Immigration Rules.
-This replaces the previous private life rules under paragraphs 276ADE-276DH.
+The private life route is for those seeking permission to stay in the UK on the basis that they have developed deep roots and connections here, and where being forced to leave the UK would be unreasonably detrimental to the individual.

-The basis of an application on the private life route is to preserve and protect the sense of belonging, and strong connections, that an individual has built up through living in the UK for several years.
+The basis of an application on the private life route is therefore to preserve and protect the sense of belonging, and strong connections, that an individual has built up through living in the UK for several years.

 For any initial application under this route, this means that the focus is predominantly on the length of residence in the UK.
 The residence rules for leave to remain under Appendix Private Life are categorised into children, young adults and adults: